Story originally published June 4.

-It was 2018 when Rep. Lewis made those remarks, so you have to wonder how he felt waking up Tuesday morning, hours after police in riot gear used tear gas to remove peaceful protesters from President Donald Trump's path to a photo-op at Washington, D.C.'s St. John’s Church and the commander-in-chief saying that he would deploy the U.S. military to American cities to battle civil unrest in the wake of George Floyd's killing by police.
+It was 2018 when Rep. Lewis made those remarks, so you have to wonder how he felt waking up June 2, hours after police in riot gear used tear gas to remove peaceful protesters from President Donald Trump's path to a photo-op at Washington, D.C.'s St. John’s Church and the commander-in-chief threatened to deploy the U.S. military to American cities to battle civil unrest in the wake of George Floyd's killing by police.

 "Doesn't that just land so differently now?
 I have to say, I'm not easily shocked.
-I was really shocked and stunned by that," Porter, a former ABC News journalist whose other film credits include the docs Gideon's Army (2013) and Trapped (2016), told Yahoo Entertainment in a phone interview this week.
+I was really shocked and stunned by that," Porter, a former ABC News journalist whose other film credits include the docs Gideon's Army (2013) and Trapped (2016), told Yahoo Entertainment in a June phone interview promoting her film about Lewis, the “conscience of the U.S. Congress” who died on July 17 at age 80 after a six-month battle with cancer.
 "I can certainly understand political difference.
 But this is beyond being Republican or Democrat.
 This is just human."

-Born in Troy, Ala., in 1940, Lewis has come to personify peaceful protest perhaps more than any living American.
-In his battles against segregation and for voting rights, he was chairman of the Student Nonviolent Coordinating Committee in the early-mid 1960s, became one of the original 13 Freedom Riders in 1961, spoke at the March on Washington in 1963, and worked with Martin Luther King Jr. in Selma, where his skull was fractured by Alabama State Troopers who attacked protesters with tear gas and batons as they knelt to pray.
+Throughout his long life and career, Lewis — born in Troy, Ala., in 1940 — eventually came to personify peaceful protest perhaps more than any American since Martin Luther King Jr. In his battles against segregation and for voting rights, he was chairman of the Student Nonviolent Coordinating Committee in the early-mid 1960s, became one of the original 13 Freedom Riders in 1961, spoke at the March on Washington in 1963, and worked with Dr. King in Selma, where his skull was fractured by Alabama State Troopers who attacked protesters with tear gas and batons as they knelt to pray.

 Lewis proudly says he was arrested 40 times in the '60s — and five times since — in Good Trouble, which traces his life and legacy, from being inspired into activism by Rosa Parks to the three-plus decades he's spent as a member of the U.S. House of Representatives.
 "He's never waited for permission," Porter says.
 "And he's consistent in his method.
 He hasn’t lost his moral center, even if others lost theirs."

-As some of the protests set off by the murder of Floyd escalated into rioting and looting, Lewis wrote on Twitter Saturday, "I know your pain, your rage, your sense of despair and hopelessness.
+As some of the protests set off by the murder of Floyd escalated into rioting and looting, Lewis tweeted on May 30, "I know your pain, your rage, your sense of despair and hopelessness.
 Justice has, indeed, been denied for far too long.
 Rioting, looting, and burning is not the way.
 Organize.
 Demonstrate.
 Sit-in.
 Stand-up.
 Vote.
 Be constructive, not destructive."

 Porter has no doubt that the civil unrest that's followed Floyd's killing, which came in short succession after the killings of Breonna Taylor by police and Ahmaud Arbery by civilians, qualifies as good trouble.